Johnny Johns: Post-competitive

 Johns coached at the Detroit Skating Club for 27 years before moving to the Arctic Edge Ice Arena in Canton, Michigan in 2006.
 He coached Marcy Hinzmann / Aaron Parchem to the Olympics and Steve Hartsell / Danielle Hartsell to a World Junior title.
-He has also coached Brooke Castile / Ben Okolski and Tessa Virtue / Scott Moir.
+He also coached Brooke Castile / Ben Okolski and Tessa Virtue / Scott Moir.
 In January 2019, he relocated to the Hertz Arena in Estero, Florida.

+Johns died of complications from knee surgery on February 20, 2026, at the age of 74.